 Main Features

-- Equipped with a Blackwash blade finish
+- Blackwash finish

-- Secured with the Tri-Ad Lock mechanism
+- Tri-Ad Lock

-- Fitted with an ergonomic handle made of G10 laminate
+- ergonomic G10 laminate handle

-- Comes with a reversible tip-up pocket clip for flexible carry options
+- reversible tip-up clip

-- Engineered by Andrew Demko
+- design: Andrew Demko

 Militaria.pl is the official distributor of Cold Steel.